Is Circuit Training the Best Full Body Workout? A Comparison with HIIT

 - Calories Burned: Approximately 200-300 calories depending on intensity

 Circuit training involves performing a series of exercises in a sequence with minimal rest in between.
-It typically targets multiple muscle groups, allowing you to build strength and endurance simultaneously.
+This method keeps your heart rate elevated while targeting multiple muscle groups.

 Warm-Up (5 minutes)